RIKEN-SysSoft/PiP-pip/README.md

 - `--version=<PIP_VERSION>`
   Specifying PiP version number.
 Currently, "2" or "3" is valid.
-"1" (PiP-v1) is deprecatde and unable to specify.
+"1" (PiP-v1) is deprecated and unable to specify.
 Refer to [PiP](../../PiP) for the version differences.

 - `--clean`